paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2000-04-01-biege_to_bondiblue.md

 The result was the iMac, and the man responsible for its design was London-born Jonathan Ive — Apple’s Vice President of Industrial Design.

-{% include 'figure' with '/images/2000/04/beige_to_bondiblue/apple_imac.png'
+{% render 'figure' with '/images/2000/04/beige_to_bondiblue/apple_imac.png'
   caption: 'The iMac.'
   alignment: 'bleed'
 %}